sebprovencher/praized/trunk/wordpress/praized-community/readme.txt

 ###Internationalization###

-The Praized Community plugin is completely translatable out of the box.
+The Praized Community plugin is completely translatable out of the box and comes with English and French bundles by default..

 You can find the localization template you can use to translate the plugin in /wp-content/plugins/praized-community/includes/localization.